MokalledLab/Zebrafish_SCI_Atlas/HCR_Quantification/README.md

 ## Instructions to Run

-#### Limitations
-The script can only quantify a single plane image and not image stacks.
-If you have image stack, you have to make orthogonal projection to make them a single plane.
-//This v3 version of the hcr program quantifies the overall HCR signal as well as the signal inside your cell type of interest. v3 doesn't need a background channel to run quantification.
-//if you have a background channel please use the v2 version
-//Two caveats of this script:  you can't leave your cell specific channel empty.
-Make sure to threshold some pixel otherwise it will throw an error.
-//also you can only quantify  one hcr channel at a time.

 1. Open Fiji and then, drag and drop this script (hcr_celltypespecific_analysis_v3.1_080222.ijm) on Fiji software.
 This will open the script for your
 2. Hit Run button at the bottom.
 3. This will ask you open the folder where the files to be quantified are located